SilenusTA/StreamRoller/docs/developement/MESSAGES_DOC.md

   "UpdateCredentials"     Update multiple credentials the extension.
 Response "CredentialsFile" "RequestCredentials"    Request the credentials for the extension.
 Response "CredentialsFile" "DeleteCredentials"     Delete teh credentials for the extension provided.Response "CredentialsFileDeleted" "RequestExtensionsList" Request a list of loaded extensions using the system.
+Response "ExtensionList".
+Any updates to this list will be resent to any extension that has previously sent this request
-Response "ExtensionList" "RequestAllExtensionsList" Request all extensions (even not yet connected).
-Response "ExtensionList" "RequestChannelsList"   Request a list of channels currently available.
+  "RequestAllExtensionsList" Request all extensions (even not yet connected).
+Response "ExtensionList".
+Any updates to this list will be resent to any extension that has previously sent this request
+  "RequestChannelsList"   Request a list of channels currently available.
 Response "ChannelList" "CreateChannel"         Create a channel for to send/receive messages on.
 Response "ChannelCreated" or "ChannelJoined" "JoinChannel"           Join a channel to send/receive messages on.
 Response "ChannelJoined" or "UnknownChannel"